-Meredith & Drew was the largest biscuit manufacturer in Britain by 1946.
+Meredith & Drew became the largest biscuit manufacturer in Europe.

-William G Drew died of a heart attack in 1867, and his obituary hailed him as “a man of remarkable energy and enterprise”, remembered for his charitable interests.
-He was succeeded in his business by his wife Barbara, and his son, Lear James Drew (1840 – 1917).
+William Drew died from a heart attack in 1867, and an obituary described him as “a man of remarkable energy and enterprise”, remembered for his charitable interests.
+Management of the business passed to his wife Barbara Drew, and his only son, Lear James Drew (1840 – 1917).

-Drew & Sons was using steam-powered machinery to produce over 100 different varieties of biscuit by 1877.
+Drew & Sons produced over 100 different biscuit varieties by 1877.

 Meredith & Drew received its first Royal Warrant, from Queen Victoria, in 1894.

 The Meredith & Drew factory at Shadwell was extended in 1896.
 Production was still concentrated on the manufacture of biscuits for the hospitality industry, particularly public houses and hotels.